clovisdanielcosta/api-criptomoedas/README.md

 ## :small_orange_diamond: Customizing

   - Applied my own pattern of folders structure and filenames.
   - Personal choose of fonts and colors.
+  - Applied color red for negative values on the Percentage changes.
   - New requests of Ranking, Price, Volume and Percentage change of crypto currencies.
   - Import logo images of each crypto coin.
   - And the most IMPORTANT: creation of new giant coin to put fun on this project a little bit      more.
 You will see it on this first position of list.